TheTexta/obsidian-main/Association Areas.md

+#biological-psychology
-The area which coordinates information from the other primary cortexes.
+Association Areas::The areas of the [[Cerebral Cortex]] which coordinates information from the other primary cortexes. associated with higher mental functions such as learning, thinking, remembering and speaking.